Bashing the Bash Syntax

 I accepted this awful syntax and calmed myself with that I now had a working build number script.

 To little whitespace!

-The script worked great until I started working with a second developer in another project.
+The script worked great until I started working with another developer in another project.
 Now the script wasn’t as nice, as it bumped the build number for both of us as soon we made changes to the project.